paulegradie/SeqPyPlot/README.md

 ## The run Script

-In the run script, SeqPyPlot.py, you should aim to first read in any command line argumentscreate an output directory, then read in the data, and finally produce the plots.
+In the run script, SeqPyPlot.py, you should aim to first read in any command line arguments, create an output directory, then read in the data, and finally produce the plots.

 ## License